Azure/azure-powershell/src/ServiceFabric/ServiceFabric/help/New-AzServiceFabricCluster.md

 ```

 ### -CertificateOutputFolder
-The folder of the new certificate file to be created.
+The folder of the new certificate file to be created

 ```yaml
 Type: System.String